Error-331/code_tests/docs/bible/links.md

 Dwelling Life - December 4 (As you apply Christ's rich wisdom to your life, you can teach and instruct one another; There is power in music, and there is encouragement in the spoken and sung Word; As we use worship music in our personal devotion time and in communal settings, we allow the Word of Christ to both dwell and grow in our hearts);

+Confident Peace - December 5 (When we set our minds on Christ, his absolute peace surrounds us; Confident trust leads to peace of mind and of heart; Why not lay back in the rest of his presence and turn our attention and imaginations over to his wonderful love?);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;